-No. Option Advantages Disadvantages 1 Reinvest gains derived Maintain an equilibrium There is no additional from the CIF, PRF and IIF between building a general funding available in accordance with the capital value in an to pay for any additional presented endeavour to protect council work programmes recommendations future spending power and/or projects.
+No. Option Advantages Disadvantages 1 Reinvest gains derived from the CIF, PRF and IIF in accordance with the presented recommendations Maintain an equilibrium between building a capital value in an endeavour to protect future spending power There is no additional general funding available to pay for any additional council work programmes and/or projects.